EXPLAINER: How Congress will count Electoral College votes

 WHAT IS PENCE’S ROLE?

-Pence’s role is largely ceremonial and he has no power to affect the outcome, despite Trump’s wishes to the contrary.
+Pence’s role is largely ceremonial and he has no power to affect the outcome.

 The role of the vice president as presiding officer is often an awkward one, as it will be for Pence, who will be charged with announcing Biden’s victory — and his own defeat — once the electoral votes are counted.